-When you are covered by a group insurance plan, you are paying a small amount of the premium for that coverage; your employer typically covers the rest.
-If you lose your job due to a triggering event such as leaving voluntarily, being laid off or termination, your employer will send a notice to COBRA and provide you with the option of temporarily continuing the same coverage under the same plan as long as you pay the full premium.
+When a group insurance plan covers you, you pay a small amount of the premium for that coverage; your employer typically covers the rest.
+If you lose your job due to a triggering event such as leaving voluntarily, being laid off, or termination, your employer will send a notice to COBRA and provide you with the option of temporarily continuing the same coverage under the same plan as long as you pay the full premium.

 Are there any Drawbacks?

 As with any insurance plan, it’s important to verify that you qualify.
 By communicating with your employer and understanding the full scope of your coverage, you can better understand what to expect with COBRA rehab coverage.
 One of the downsides of COBRA is that it does not protect employees if the company ceases to offer benefits.
 So if your employer goes out of business or cancels group coverage, you will need to find new coverage right away.
 Contact us to learn more about COBRA insurance, alcohol rehab coverage, and drug rehab coverage.